fenago/intro-ruby/lab_guides/Lab_12.md

 Overview

-By the end of this chapter, you will be able to describe associations and the various types of Active Record associations; implement associations in your application model; evaluate methods that trigger and skip validations; implement model-level validations; develop programs using Rails scaffolding and deploy your application to the World Wide Web using Heroku.
+By the end of this lab, you will be able to describe associations and the various types of Active Record associations; implement associations in your application model; evaluate methods that trigger and skip validations; implement model-level validations; develop programs using Rails scaffolding and deploy your application to the World Wide Web using Heroku.

-In this final chapter, we\'ll continue to build upon the previous chapter\'s application and learn about REST principles and other fundamental features/concepts of Ruby on Rails.
+In this final lab, we\'ll continue to build upon the previous lab\'s application and learn about REST principles and other fundamental features/concepts of Ruby on Rails.